xmamo/xmamo.github.io/first-order-logic-tool.md

 	</div>
 </form>

-## Syntax ##
+## Syntax and semantics of first order formulas ##
 From a syntactical point of view, first order formulas are strings of symbols connected by logical operators, quantifiers and punctuation marks.
-Each symbol can represent a variable, constant, predicate or function.
+Each symbol can represent a variable, constant, predicate, or function.
 Let's take a look at an example:

 "¬∃person(tallerThan(person, father(Mark)) ∧ tallerThan(person, mother(Mark)))"

-In the formula above, "person" would be a variable, "tallerThan" a binary predicate, "father" and "mother" unary functions, "Mark" a constant. "∧" and "¬" are binary and unary logical operators respectively, "∀" is the universal quantifier, "(", ")", "," are punctuation marks.
-The meaning of that formula will be explained later.
+The formula above states that in our domain of discourse there exists no person wich is taller than both the father and the mother of Mark.
+In this case, "person" is a variable, "tallerThan" a binary predicate, "father" and "mother" unary functions, "Mark" a constant. "∧" and "¬" are logical operators, "∀" is the universal quantifier, "(", ")", "," are punctuation marks.

 ### First order language ###
 A _first order language_ is a language characterized by: